Home

 Some homeowners make the mistake of sealing their new driveway immediately following its installation.
 This is a big mistake as doing so can ruin your driveway.
 Most driveways made of asphalt take approximately 90 days until they have completely cured and hardened.
 However, it is a wise idea to wait around 6-9 months before sealing your blacktop drive to be sure that it is ready to be sealed.
 Should you do so before the total curing of the driveway has been completed, you may be lining yourself up for permanent imprints in the driveway (such as turning tire marks) as the sealant will lock in the oils, reducing flexibility.

-Please visit my page on asphalt sealers.
+Please visit my page on asphalt driveway sealers.

 Use a Top-Notch Asphalt Sealant